As we pause this weekend for the last holiday of the summer, may we reflect on the gift of work.

 Help us to bind together, Lord, as a community, as a nation

 because we depend on one another — the garbage men,

-the police, the stock people in our grocery stores,
+the police, the folks who stock our grocery stores,

-the UPS driver, the pilots, the 7/11 clerk, the ticket-taker on the turnpike
+the UPS driver, the airline pilot, the 7/11 clerk, the ticket-taker on the turnpike,

 the plumbers, the accountants, the bank tellers, the landscapers, the lifeguards,